pypxe/PyPXE/DOCUMENTATION.md

 import pypxe.tftp
 ```

-The TFTP server class, `TFTPD()` requires three optional parameters be set in order to be constructed:
+The TFTP server class, `TFTPD()`, requires three optional parameters be set in order to be constructed:
 * __`ip`__
   * Description: This is the IP address that the TFTP server will bind to.
   * Default: By default it is set to '0.0.0.0' so that it binds to all available interfaces.